StevenWingett/FastQ-Screen/fastq_screen_documentation.md

 Report problems
 ===============
-If you have any problems running this program you can either open them as bugs in our `bug tracking system <http://www.bioinformatics.babraham.ac.uk/bugzilla>`_.
+If you have any problems running this program you can report them on `GitHub <https://github.com/StevenWingett/FastQ-Screen/issues>`_.

 Or you can email them to: steven.wingett@babraham.ac.uk